Homepage

 Round Shape - Brilliant Cut

-There are many different facet cuts, but they can be distinguished according to the shape of the facets.
-There are three basic types: brilliant cuts, with mainly rhomboid and triangular facets in a radial pattern; step cuts with trapezoid or rectangular facets in concentric rows; and mixed cuts combining both brilliant and step-type facets.
-A detailed description of the various facet cuts can get quite complicated and technical.
-There are at least six well-known variations on the 56 facet brilliant cut, with different proportions for the facets.
-Then there are variations on the brilliant cut, with additional facets.
+There are many different facet styles and they can be distinguished according to the shape of the facets.
+There are three basic types; brilliant cuts, with mainly rhomboid and triangular facets in a radial pattern; step cuts with trapezoid or rectangular facets in concentric rows; and mixed cuts, which combine both brilliant and step-cut type facets.
+A detailed description of the various facet cuts can get quite complicated and very technical, even for those in the gem and jewelry trade.
+For example, there are at least six well-known variations on the 56-facet brilliant cut, with different proportions for the facets.
+Then there are also variations of the brilliant-cut, some with additional facets, while others have fewer facets as well.

 Reproduction (text or graphics) without the express written consent of GemSelect.com (SETT Company Ltd.) is strictly prohibited.